tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 date:   2020-12-29 22:16:50 +0530
 category: Deep Learning
 tags: python art intermediate tensorflow vgg style-transfer
-description: Fast style transfer is style transfer technique which is 100 times faster than Gatys optimization based style transfer technique.
+description: Fast style transfer is style transfer technique which is 100 times faster than Gatys optimization-based style transfer technique.
 This technique can generate styled images in seconds and can be used to style videos too.
-It can handle even realtime webcam videos with descent frame rate.
-Fast style transfer let us to train once and generate infinite images.
+It can handle even realtime webcam videos with a decent frame rate.
+Fast style transfer let us train once and generate infinite images.
 We train a model that converts input content image to styled image using perceptual loss.
-After training we can use this model to generate style images in one pass of network.
-This is second part of neural style transfer series, In this part we will cover both theory and its implementation in TensorFlow.
+After training, we can use this model to generate style images in one pass of the network.
+This is the second part of neural style transfer series, In this part, we will cover both theory and its implementation in TensorFlow.
 ---
-This is second part of neural style transfer in this part we are dealing with another technique of style transfer which we can call Fast Style Transfer.
-This is follow up from previous post if you are directly reading its second part then I recommend you to read previous part first as many topics are followed up from that post.
+This is the second part of neural style transfer in this part we are dealing with another technique of style transfer which we can call Fast Style Transfer.
+This is follow up from the previous post if you are directly reading its second part then I recommend you to read the previous part first as many topics are followed up from that post.

-In gatys style transfer we are not training any network, we are just optimizing output image with respect to loss function(style_loss + content_loss) and optimization takes some number of rounds because of this it is very slow process to generate styled image.
+In gatys style transfer, we are not training any network, we are just optimizing output image with respect to loss function(style_loss + content_loss) and optimization takes some number of rounds because of this it is a very slow process to generate the styled image.
 Using that technique for realtime videos 😭 forget about it.

-This seems to be iterative process if we want to generate multiple images of same style as we are optimizing output image for same style image everytime.
-If there is a way to learn this input output mapping for an style image then we can generate images of that style in one go. 🤔 Yes we have we can use an autoencoder to learn mapping between input image and styled output image by using previously defined loss function to train it.
+This seems to be an iterative process if we want to generate multiple images of the same style as we are optimizing output image for the same style image every time.
+If there is a way to learn this input-output mapping for a style image then we can generate images of that style in one go. 🤔 Yes, we have we can use an autoencoder to learn the mapping between the input image and styled output image by using the previously defined loss function to train it.

-Fast style transfer let us to train once and generate infinite images and yes we can even use this for styling videos even realtime webcam videos too.
+Fast style transfer let us train once and generate infinite images and yes we can use this for styling videos, even realtime webcam videos too.

 ### Important Points

-Fast style transfer let us to train once and generate infinite images.
-Most of the points that we discussed regarding theory of loss functions is same, the main difference in which we will focus more is training model.
+Fast style transfer let us train once and generate infinite images.
+Most of the points that we discussed regarding the theory of loss function is same, the main difference here is we will focus more is training model and learning mapping using that loss function.

-Before reading this post brushup your knowlege about autoencoder especially convolutional autoencoders and resiudal layers (skip connections) in deep learning because I will not be explaining them but we will be implementing them here so cover up some basic knowlege about convolutional autoencoders and residual layers first this will help to understand implementation easily
+Before reading this post brushup your knowledge about autoencoder especially convolutional autoencoders and residual layers (skip connections) in deep learning because I will not be explaining them but we will be implementing them here so cover up some basic knowledge about convolutional autoencoders and residual layers first this will help to understand implementation easily

-- We train a feedforward network that apply artistic styles to images using loss function defined in [Gatys et al](https://arxiv.org/abs/1508.06576) paper, for more explaination refer previous post.
+- We train a feedforward network that applies artistic styles to images using loss function defined in [Gatys et al](https://arxiv.org/abs/1508.06576) paper, for more explanation refer to the previous post.

-- Feed forward network which we will use is a residual autoencoder network that takes content image as input and spits out stylized image this is same network that was used in [original implementation](https://arxiv.org/abs/1603.08155)
+- Feedforward network which we will use is a residual autoencoder network that takes the content image as input and spits out a stylized image this is the same network that was used in [original implementation](https://arxiv.org/abs/1603.08155)

-- Model also uses instance normalization instead of batch normalization based on the paper [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022) as this provide better results.
+- Model also uses instance normalization instead of batch normalization based on the paper [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022) as this provides better results.

 - We will be using vgg19 to calculate perceptual loss more working described on paper.

-If someone want to try style transfer in video and images right now, I have created a [github repository](https://github.com/tarun-bisht/fast-style-transfer) for same purpose with instructions.
+If someone wants to try style transfer in video and images right now, I have created a [github repository](https://github.com/tarun-bisht/fast-style-transfer) for the same purpose with instructions.

 ### Importing Necessary Modules

-Lets start by importing all necessary modules:
+Let's start by importing all necessary modules:

-- `numpy` : for arrays manipulation
+- `numpy`: for arrays manipulation
-- `tensorflow` : for tensor operations
+- `tensorflow`: for tensor operations
-- `tensorflow.keras` : high level neural network library for tensorflow for creating neural networks
+- `tensorflow.keras`: high-level neural network library for tensorflow for creating neural networks
-- `pillow` : for converting an image to numpy array and numpy array to image, saving out output image.
+- `pillow`: for converting an image to numpy array and numpy array to image, saving out output image.
-- `time` : for calculating time of each iteration
+- `time`: for calculating the time of each iteration
-- `matplotlib` : for displaying images and graphs in notebook
+- `matplotlib`: for displaying images and graphs in notebook
-- `request`, `base64`, `io` : for downloading and loading image from url
+- `request`, `base64`, `io`: for downloading and loading image from URL
-- `os` : operating system level commands
+- `os`: operating system level commands

 {% highlight python linenos %}